gtopcu/aws-templates/Serverless-SAM-template/_serverlessNotes.md

   * Enable DeletionProtection for tables
 - on-Demand can scale x2 previous read/write peaks within 30 minutes
 - Provisioned can use auto-scaling, manages RCU/WCU separately both for table/GSIs based on CloudWatch metrics, can schedule
-- DynamoDB Streams(stays for 24 hours)
+- DynamoDB Streams(exactly once, ordered by key, stays for 24 hours, subsecond delivery)
 - Global Tables(%99.999 SLA instead of %99.99), only eventually consistent if not writing to same region, need to handle all writes
 - 3,000 RCU and 1,000 WCU max per partition per table (max limit) - burst capacity preserved for up to 5mins
 - Dynamo IA -> %60 cheaper on storage, %25 more expensive on reads & writes